ChandaniSahu/BeyondChatArticles/README.md

 Description: Updates Database with AI content.
 Action:      Matches the article in Firestore using the 'link'.
-Result:      Overwrites raw data with AI-refined content.
+Result:      Stored refined content With extra attribute by reserving raw data.
 Flag:        Sets { isRefined: true } upon success.